j5int/feedbot/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Python-feedbot could always use more documentation, whether as part of the
+feedbot could always use more documentation, whether as part of the
 official Python-feedbot docs, in docstrings, or even on the web in blog posts,
 articles, and such.